 A pivotal goal for this meeting was to identify new opportunities for how best to integrate LoRa into the day-to-day needs of cities and business.
 The Alliance hosted an Open House & Market Place on Wednesday, June 14th for members to showcase their involvement and expertise in the LoRa space.

 But … we have a confession to make: We’ve already been thinking a lot about smart cities, LoRa, and IoT product development.
 And over the last month, we’ve developed a LoRa-based solution called Sencity whose beta version we launched and demo’ed this week.
-We plan to continue to evolve it throughout the year.

 Introducing Sencity, Our LoRa-Based Smart City Solution